 The Nature of the Problem

-The problem therefore arises because of two key factors: (1) we don’t know if a measured property is just an effect or also a cause, and (2) even if we fixed the relation between cause and effect, the cause derived from the effect depends on the observer’s state.
+The problem arises because of two factors: (1) we don’t know if a measured property is just an effect or also a cause, and (2) even if we fixed the relation between cause and effect, the cause derived from the effect depends on the observer’s state.
 The former arises due to different theories that might be used to describe observations, and the latter due to variations between different observers who use the same theory.

-Given this fact, it seems obvious that what we consider to be a real property depends on our causal theory because a different theory would change the cause and explain the effect differently.
+Given this fact, what we consider to be a real property depends on our causal theory because a different theory would change the cause and explain the effect differently.
 We might say that reality is underdetermined by observation; something must be added to observation—i.e. a causal theory—to arrive at reality, and the reality we arrive at depends upon the theory we choose to describe our observations.

 Separating Properties from Observations